 - Exercise Science (since 2006) under CIP 13.1314 (Physical Education Teaching and Coaching) - Core curriculum with three new concentrations. - Sports Nutrition - Strength and Conditioning - Exercise and Wellness - Experiential learning opportunities throughout the curriculum - Enrollment is currently at 450.
-Projected headcount to increase over 5 years given market analysis. - Support from other SUS universities in CIP 31.0505 - Current Master of Science in Exercise Science is under CIP 31.0505 (Kinesiology and Exercise Science)
+Project headcount of 700 in 5 years. - Support from other SUS universities in CIP 31.0505 - Current Master of Science in Exercise Science is under CIP 31.0505 (Kinesiology and Exercise Science)